Dev-Ash/VideoScroller/Readme.md

         )
 ```

+- Configuration for VSTrimTabView tabs (handles)
 ```
-        // Configuration for trim tabs (handles)
+        //
         let trimTabConfig = VSTrimTabViewConfig(
             backgroundColor: .white,  // Background color of the trim handle
             viewWidth: 15,            // Width of the trim handle